 The term was coined by Christopher Wood((Christopher Wood also established that Beowolf and Jaws have the same plot in The Seven Basic Plots)), to describe the countercultural embrace of novelty in 1950s and 60s Britain.

 Zipcar and Blablacar are high-profile tech startups but as Christopher Wood clarified, being a neophiliac has nothing to do with technology per se.
 Instead, it’s a personality trait.
 Foodies are neophiliacs.
 So are adopters of the new variety of Crossfit, low-carb diets, or mindfulness.
 Tim Ferris is the quintessential neophiliac.

 There are likely neophiles among your audience, even if you think your audience is risk-averse.
 Because sometimes trying something new isn’t as risky as standing in the rain at a bus stop as your phone dies.
 Sometimes, the risk boils down to spending an hour looking at something new on your laptop, in your cozy office.

 How many people in your target audience will you try something you offer just because it’s new?
-Probably about 1 out of 20.
+Probably about 1 out of 20((In his influential 1962 book, Diffusion of Innovation Theory, Everett Rogers proposed that 14% of the market for innovative products and services are “early adopters”)).
 So the question becomes, how do you identify them and what do you say to them to entice them to try your new product or service?

 Identifying them is important so you can be sure to say something else to the 9 out of 10 who are non-neophiliacs.
 Because they are most of your customer base in the long term and they don’t care if what you have is new, they just want it or they don’t.
 In fact, many of them intentionally avoid what is new and are less likely to become your customers.